IOSD/iosd-frontend/README.md

 The site is divided into different sections which can be used accordingly.

-To Use the Site as your template locally Clone or Download the Zip file of the site.
+<strong>To Use the Site as your template locally Clone or Download the Zip file of the site.</strong>

-To Deploy This App on Heroku -
+<h1>To Deploy This App on Heroku -</h1>

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)